Watch, Wait, and Wonder (WWW)

 (To include basic study design, measures, results, and notable limitations)

-Note: This study is a follow-up of 58 mother-infant pairs from the Cohen et al. (1999) study described above.
-The goal of the present study was to test the effects of Watch, Wait, and Wonder (WWW) with clinic infants compared to Psychodynamic Psychotherapy (PPT).
+The study used a subset of the same sample as Cohen et al. (1999).
+The purpose of the study was to test the effects of Watch, Wait, and Wonder (WWW) with clinic infants compared to Psychodynamic Psychotherapy (PPT).
 Measures utilized include the Chatoor Play Scale, the Bayley Scales of Infant Development, the Parenting Stress Index (PSI), the Parenting Sense of Competence Scale, and the Beck Depression Inventory (BDI).
-Results showed that for both groups, improvements in infant symptoms, parenting stress, and interaction were maintained or strengthened at six-month follow-up.
-In addition, the PPT group gains in cognitive development, emotional regulation, and attachment similar to those exhibited by the WWW group.
-At six months, the WWW group still showed better ratings on mothers' comfort in responding to infant behaviors and ratings of parenting stress.
+Results indicate that positive effects observed from the beginning to the end of treatment in both treatment groups in infant symptoms, parenting stress, and mother–infant interaction were maintained or improved further at six-month follow-up.
+Additionally, decreased maternal depression, gains in infant cognitive development and emotion regulation, and improved infant–mother attachment security or organization had been observed posttreatment only in the WWW group.
+Interestingly, between the posttreatment to follow-up period the PPT group also showed such gains.
 Limitations include lack of control group, small sample size, and length of follow-up.

 Additional References